Vasundhra-Gupta/PeerConnect-Project/Readme.md

 - This will start the app in development mode.
 Visit http://localhost:5173 in your browser.

 ### 4. ⚙️ Environment variables
-Make sure you set up your .env file correctly
+*Make sure you set up your .env file correctly based on the samples provided as .env.sample*

 ### 5. 📁 Folder Structure
-#we are following the MVC pattern
+# *we are following the MVC pattern*
 <pre>PeerConnect/
 ├── client/                         # Frontend (React)
+│   │
 │   ├── public/                     # Static assets (favicon, index.html, etc.)
 │   ├── src/                        # React source code
 │   │   ├── components/             # Reusable UI components